 Do you agree or disagree?

 Be careful when answering these questions.
-Much of the technology vocabulary you learn online (including my PPT below) is a bit informal.
+Much of the technology vocabulary you learn online (including the video above) is a bit informal.
 In particular, verbs relating to social media can be quite inappropriate for a formal essay.
 It is not bad English, but you may find yourself marked down for not using formal enough language.

 Technology for IELTS Listening